herculesgabriel/readingBible/books/john.md

 `32` The Pharisees heard the crowd whispering such things about him.
 Then the chief priests and the Pharisees sent temple guards to arrest him.

 `33` Jesus said, "**I am with you for only a short time, and then I am going to the one who sent me.** `34` **You will look for me, but you will not find me; and where I am, you cannot come.**

+`35` The Jews said to one another, "Where does this man intend to go that we cannot find him?
+Will he go where our people live scattered among the Greeks, and teach the Greeks? `36` What did he mean when he said, '**You will look for me, but you will not find me**,' and '**Where I am, you cannot come**'?"

+`37` On the last and greatest day of the festival, Jesus stood and said in a loud voice, "**Let anyone who is thirsty come to me and drink.** `38` **Whoever believes in me, as Scripture has said, rivers of living water will flow from within them**."